As Russia Eases Its Border Restrictions, Who Is Able to Enter? - The Moscow Times

 Which countries can Russians travel to?

 Most countries that have agreed to resume direct air travel with Russia have done so on a reciprocal basis, meaning most Russians are also allowed to travel there, given they comply with existing quarantine and visa regulations.
 The rule does not apply to Japan and Switzerland, which permit entry only to certain types of visa holders and residents.
-Similarly, Russian tourists will not be able to enter Cyprus despite the planned reopening of direct air links from Nov.
-22.
+Similarly, Russian tourists are not yet able to enter Cyprus nor Greece despite the reopening of some direct flights to these destinations.

 Those who don’t mind layovers or are simply eager to embark on a multi-country trip after months in Russia have a much more comprehensive selection.